-Guitar legend Carlos Santana played an important role in the formation of Music Aid.
-The story starts in Brazil at the week long Rock in Rio 2 event in Rio de Janeiro where Music Aid founder Alan Hardman and Carlos Santana met and discovered that they were both interested in starting music organizations.
-They shared ideas and plans during that week while hanging out backstage at the Maracanã Stadium and at the Copacabana Palace Hotel. and, returning to their own countries, Carlos formed the Milagro Foundation in California and Alan launched Music Aid in London.
-Both were formed and launched in 1998 – read more on the About Page on this website.
-Alan has said “To be honest, some of our ideas were a bit off the wall and didn´t go anywhere, but those chats really crystallized the idea of Music Aid for me, and directly led to its formation.
+Guitar legend Carlos Santana played an interesting role in the formation and history of Music Aid.
+At the week long Rock in Rio 2 event in Rio de Janeiro, Music Aid founder Alan Hardman and Carlos Santana discovered that they were both interested in starting music organizations.
+They shared ideas and plans during the week long event while backstage at the Maracanã Stadium and at the Copacabana Palace Hotel.
+When they returned to their own countries Carlos formed the Milagro Foundation in California and Alan launched Music Aid in London.
+Coincidentally, both were launched in 1998 – read more about the Music Aid launch on the About Page on this website.
+Alan has said “Those chats were a big help as they really crystallized the idea of Music Aid for me, and the direction it would take.
 So, thank you Carlos”.

 Santana has sold more than 100 million records and reached more than 100 million fans at concerts worldwide.
 To date, Santana has won 10 GRAMMY® Awards, including a record-tying nine for a single project, 1999’s Supernatural (including Album of the Year and Record of the Year for “Smooth”) as well as three Latin GRAMMY’s.
 In 1998, the Santana group was ushered into the Rock and Roll Hall of Fame whose website notes, “Guitarist Carlos Santana is one of rock’s true virtuosos and guiding lights.”